mvysny/vaadin-on-kotlin/docs/creating_ui.md

 * The server-side part then exposes a high-level API.
 The Google Map component example would allow you to set zoom, to focus on particular
   GPS coordinates, to add markers etc.

 This kind of approach makes it incredibly easy to add Google Maps to your site.
-You just write the following Java code and you don't have to care about what the HTML will look like, or how exactly it will fetch the data:
+You just use the components' server-side Java API and you don't have to care about what the HTML will look like, or how exactly it will fetch the data.
+The code looks like follows:

 ```java
 class MyView : VerticalLayout {